Mobile: 0414 585 595

 Even your nervous system calms down during the experience of self-hypnosis.

-This not only helps calm your thoughts, but to also relax your body in a way that goes beyond your thoughts.
+Self-hypnosis not only calms your thoughts, it relaxes your body in a way that goes beyond your thoughts.

 Hypnosis and visualisation to get relief from stress and anxiety…